reiniiriarios/chromaticity-color-utilities/README.md

   * note to self: rec709 does gamma conversion before while rec2020 does gamma conversion after when converting to ypbpr (I think)
 * Write more documentation wrt mathematics.
 * Integrate my references better. :)
+* Turn readme into a documentation mini-site, it's too loooooooong

 ## References